bhavesh0124/bhavesh0124/README.md

 <br>

-- I live in Ottawa, Canada.
+- I live in Ottawa, Ontario, Canada.
 - I'm Pursuing Masters in Computer Science at the University of Ottawa (Thesis Based).
-- I'm a Research Assistant at Smart IOT lab Uottawa and im working on detecting yield prediction using spatial and temporal sensing features
+- I'm a Research Assistant at the Smart IOT lab Uottawa and im working on predicting yield on RGB and Multispecral Orthomosaics of farms based in Ottawa using Deep learning.
+The thesis is in collaboration with Agriculture Canada and Invest Ottawa [Link](https://smartiot.rdc.uottawa.ca/masc-students/)
--
 - I'm a 2X Kaggle Expert.
 [Link](https://www.kaggle.com/bhavesh0124)
 - I'm a former Senior Analyst with more than 2 years of experience working with machine learning, MLOps and AWS
-- I play guitar, check out my youtube channel!
+- I play lead guitars for a metal band called Innuendo based in Ottawa